bllguo/CourseProject/README.md

 `pip install git+git://github.com/bllguo/CourseProject`

-# Usage
+# Documentation and Usage

-A broad written overview of the implementation can be found in <TODO>
+An example use case, along with a written overview of the implementation, can be found [in IPython notebook form here](https://github.com/bllguo/CourseProject/blob/main/httrees/docs.ipynb).
-An accompanying IPython notebook with examples is also available <TODO>
+They can also be found [here](https://github.com/bllguo/CourseProject/blob/main/httrees/docs.html).

+An example for fine-tuning embeddings can be found in [this notebook](https://github.com/bllguo/CourseProject/blob/main/httrees/example_finetune.ipynb) and [this page](https://github.com/bllguo/CourseProject/blob/main/httrees/example_finetune.html).